MCP Security Testing Guide

 purpose: |

-A merchant payment processing assistant with access to payment tools.
+A payment processing assistant with access to payment tools.

-The assistant helps merchants manage transactions and analytics.
+The assistant helps users manage transactions and analytics.

 It should enforce proper authentication and authorization for all operations.